making the most of your visit

 - Remember, you’ll be spending the day outside!
 We advise that guests bring plenty of sunscreen, cold water and a hat or umbrella.
 Water fountains are available throughout the Zoo and water is also available for purchase at any Zoo concessions stand.

-- Consider bringing swimsuits or water-safe clothing for your small child, so they can enjoy splashing around in Yakulla Caverns or Leapin’ Lagoon! (open March – October)
+- Consider bringing swimsuits or water-safe clothing for your small child, so they can enjoy splashing around in Yakulla Caverns or Leapin’ Lagoon!
+For your safety Splash Pads will open at a later date.

 - Most importantly, have fun.
 Incredible experiences await you at the Phoenix Zoo!